 Other Situations Where A Night Guard Is Beneficial.

 Patients with TMJ or temporomandibular joint disorders, may also benefit from wearing a night guard, which can relieve jaw and joint pain.
 And of course a night guard will protect expensive dental restoration work such as bridges, crowns and implants from the slow but steady damage caused by teeth grinding.
 Your teeth can last a lifetime with the proper care and attention.
-Dr. Waind and Dr. Lee are here to help you protect your teeth, your health and your cosmetic restoration investment.
+Dr. Waind is here to help you protect your teeth, your health and your cosmetic restoration investment.

 Orthodontic patients can also be protected from shifting or drifting of the teeth by using mouth guards.